nodegoat/documentation/usage/API/store.md

 When submitting data with the PATCH method, you can update the Object specified in the path or update the Objects specified in the data.
 Any Object Description/Sub-Object/Sub-Object Description that is not specified in the submitted data will not be touched.
 For instance, this allows you to update specific Object Descriptions and append new Sub-Objects.

-To update an Object specified in the path 'https://nodegoat.io/project/1/data/type/2/object/3' you submit a single Object that only contains the data you want to update:
+To update an Object specified in the path 'https://nodegoat.io/project/1/data/type/2/object/3', you submit a single Object dictionary that only contains the data you want to update:

 ```json
 OBJECT
 ```

-To update Objects specified in the submitted data you access 'https://nodegoat.io/project/1/data/type/2/object/' and use keys in a dictionary to specify the Object IDs:
+To update Objects specified in the submitted data, you access the path without an Object ID 'https://nodegoat.io/project/1/data/type/2/object/' and provide a dictionary with Object IDs as keys and Object dictionaries as values:

 ```json
 {